dixsonhuie/dih-k8s-training-labs/lab-service-dev-solution/README.md

 ## 	Service Development – Build a new service from scratch

 ###### Lab Goals
-1. Understand how to build a simple Spring Boot application that connects to a space
+1. Understand how to build a simple Spring Boot application that connects to a space.
-2. Understand how to deploy the new service on a k8s environment
+2. Understand how to deploy the new service on a k8s environment.
 ###### Lab Description
 This lab includes one solution in which we will perform the tasks required to implement a new simple service.
 Use the slides from the lesson as a reference.